Nightlife in Macau

 Most of the drinks in Macau are poured inside a casino.
 While this might be a turn off for some —and there are definitive drawbacks— Macau casinos have changed from top to tail over the past ten years.
 Forget the dimly lit back rooms where triads bumped shoulders with chain-smoking gamblers over creaking poker tables—these days it’s all bright lights, yodeling gondoliers, and Playboy bunnies.

 Las Vegas has arrived in Macau over the past few years and in The Venetian, Galaxy Macau and other Vegas-style resorts bars and pubs are part of the plan.
 Let’s be honest, they aren't all great.
 Washed up gamblers arrive, down a drink and then scuttle back to the tables; if you’re lucky you might even catch a second-rate can-can show.
 But there is an increasing number of exceptions.
 The Xanadu, inside the Sands, serves up some of the best drink deals in town while Club Cubic over at the City of Dreams is where you'll meet Macau's beautiful people.
-Continue to 3 of 6 below.

 Best Drinking Area in Macau